pydy/pydy-tutorial-human-standing/README.rst

 - We'd like to the students to complete an example problem that relates somewhat to the hacker/maker robotics world.
 This could be a robot arm, and RC car, or a heli/quad-copter, etc.
-- I am likely going to be able to do the tutorial at a Biomechanics meeting in Akron in March so if the topic can be bio-mechanics that would be preferable.
+- I am going to give the tutorial at a Biomechanics meeting in Akron on March 4th so I'm heavily leaning to a biomechanical influenced example problem.
 - Software installation on all platforms should work (and we need VirtualBox or Wakari backup plans in case it doesn't).
 - The tutorial must fit into 2 hours and 45 minutes.